Abhay0809/Discord-Modmail/README.md

 These DMs get relayed to modmail *threads*, channels where staff members can reply to and talk with the user.
 To the user, the entire process happens in direct messages with the bot.

-`Note: Always take a backup of your "db/data.sqlite" file before updating the bot.`
+`Note: Always take a backup of your "db/data.sqlite" files before updating the bot.`

 ## Getting started
 * **[🛠️ Setting up the bot](docs/setup.md)**